CakeDC/search/Docs/Documentation/Examples.md

 echo $this->Form->end();
 ```

 In this example the search by OR condition is shown.
-For this purpose we defined the method ```orConditions()``` and added filter arg.
+For this purpose we defined the method ```orConditions()``` and added filter argument.

 ```php
 array(